AirbusCyber/grap/README.md

 Other options are also chosen with cmake (`cmake -DTOOLS=0` or `cmake -DNOSECCOMP=1` for instance):

 - TOOLS: build tools (grap-match, todot and test binaries), default
-- PYTHON_BINDINGS: build python bindings, not default
+- PYTHON_BINDING: build python bindings, not default
 - NOSECCOMP: disable support of the grap-match binary for privilege drop through seccomp, not default

 # Usage